towolf/towolf.github.com/docs/PsychSound/InitializePsychSound.markdown

-sound hardware, and your ASIO enabled driver and sound card are of sufficiently high quality, you can enjoy latencies as low as 5 msecs and a sound onset accuracy with a standard deviation from the mean of less than 0.1 milliseconds on MS\-Windows \- We measured around 20 microseconds on some setups, e.g., the M\-Audio Delta 1010\-LT soundcard under Windows\-XP SP2.
+sound hardware, and your ASIO enabled driver and sound card are of sufficiently high quality, you can enjoy latencies as low as 5 msecs and a sound onset accuracy with a standard deviation from the mean of less than 0.1 milliseconds on MS-Windows - We measured around 20 microseconds on some setups, e.g., the M-Audio Delta 1010-LT soundcard under Windows-XP SP2.

 Using OS/X or Linux will usually get you comparably good or better results with most standard sound hardware, due to the technically